theianchia/project-kit-cli/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 * Thor is a toolkit for building CLI interfaces.
 A Thor class exposes an executable with a number of subcommands where public methods defined become task commands.
-* In the repository, you'll find several examples using Thor to create `Thor::Group`, subcommands and generators.
+* In the repository, you'll find several examples using `Thor::Group`, subcommands and generators.

 <p align="right">(<a href="#top">back to top</a>)</p>